Turnkey vs labour-rate vs item-rate: which contract should you build on?

 How Vidastu builds

-Fixed-price turnkey — one team, one price, one warranty
+Fixed-price turnkey — one team, one price, one contract

 Vidastu builds on the turnkey model precisely because it removes the risk the other two push onto the owner.
-You get one binding, itemised fixed quote after a free site walk (GST stated, no lump sums, no surprise extras), milestone-linked payments released against completed stages, in-house GNIDA/YEIDA building-plan approval, daily photo proof from your own site, and a written 10-year structural warranty (15 on Luxe).
+You get one binding, itemised fixed quote after a free site walk (GST stated, no lump sums, no surprise extras), milestone-linked payments released against completed stages, in-house GNIDA/YEIDA building-plan approval, and weekly photo proof from your own site.
 Pick a finish level — Essential / Premium / Luxe — and the rest is one accountable team.

 What’s the difference between turnkey, labour-rate and item-rate?